 While a bathtub won’t be an easy find on a Class C, you won’t have any trouble finding a rig with a shower, toilet, and sink.
 That must be a relief for a family of five, in more ways than one!

-Class Cs have only grown in popularity, and therefore in price as well.
+Class Cs have only grown in popularity, and therefore prices have risen too.
 It makes sense why the cost of these rigs is so high: you’re paying for both a truck and an RV, essentially!
+While you may have your heart set on a Class C RV, it is important to note their overall cost.

-Of course all RV dealers offer financing, but that monthly payment can get steep very quickly; you’re essentially paying for a second home!
-Definitely something to keep in mind, especially if you have three kiddos to feed.
+A travel trailer will usually cost significantly less and still allow for space for the entire family if not more space than a Class C will allow.
+Of course, all RV dealers offer financing, but that monthly payment can get steep very quickly; you’re essentially paying for a second home!
+Definitely, something to keep in mind, especially if you have three kiddos to feed.

-What are Good Brands of Class C RVs for Large Families?
+What Are Good Brands Of Class C RVs For Large Families?

 Thor